Nick Cannon’s NEW Baby Mama Abby De La Rosa Reveals The Gender Of Her “Ncredible” Twin Embryos

 Congrats are in order for Abby De La Rosa and Nick Cannon!
-Abby, a 30-year-old DJ from LA, has seemingly confirmed that Nick is her babies’ daddy and they’re expecting to have twin boys!
+Abby, a 30-year-old DJ from LA, has seemingly confirmed that Nick is her babies’ daddy and they’re expecting twin boys!

 Abby made the special announcement on Instagram, writing: